giantswarm/aws-operator/examples/local/README.md

 - AWS credentials
 - SSH public key to be installed

 One way is to provide these with ConfigMaps.
-Please read introduction of this guide if you want to do it more securely.
+Please read the introduction of this guide if you want to do it more securely.

 ```bash
 kubectl apply -f ./configmap.yaml